The Association's Membership

 The Association is a member of the Scottish Housing Association Pensions Scheme (SHAPS) and offers a final salary pension to all employees.
-Currently, eight members of staff are members of SHAPS.
+Currently, nine members of staff are members of SHAPS.

 Employees of the Association have the option of becoming a member of Unite the Union (commonly referred to as Unite).
 Currently no staff members have membership to the trade union.

 Management Committee and Staff Member Expenses